DVLrepertoire/songs/_songs/john-o-dreams.md

 # John O' Dreams

-When midnight comes
-Good people homeward tread
+When midnight comes and people homeward tread
-Seek now your blankets
-And your feather bed
+Seek now your blanket and your feather bed
-Home comes the rover
+Home comes the rover his journeys over
-His journey's over
-Yield up the nighttime
-To old John O'Dreams
-Yield up the nighttime
+Yield up the night time to old John O’Dreams
-To old John O'Dreams

-Across the hill
-The sun has gone astray
+Across the hills the sun has gone astray
-Tomorrow's cares
-Are many dreams away
+Tomorrows cares are many dreams away
-The stars are glowing
+They stars are flying your candle is dying
-Your candle's dying
-Yield up the darkness
-To old John O'Dreams
-Yield up the darkness
+Yield up the darkness to old John O’Dreams
-To old John O'Dreams

-Both man and master
-In the night are one
+Both man and master in the night are one
-All things are equal
-When the day is done
+All things are equal when the day is done
-The prince and ploughman
-The slave and freeman
+The prince and the ploughman, the slave and the freeman
-All find their comfort
-In old John O'Dreams
-All find their comfort
+All find their comfort in old John O’Dreams
-In old John O'Dreams
-See upcoming country shows
-Get tickets for your favorite artists

-Now as you sleep
-Your dreams going in clear
+When sleep it comes the dreams come running clear
-The hawks of morning
+The hawks of morning cannot reach you here
-Cannot harm you here
-Sleep is your river
-Float on forever
+Sleep is a river, flow on forever
-And for your boatman
+And for your boatman choose old John O’Dreams
-Choose old John O'Dreams
-And for your boatman
+And for your boatman choose old John O’Dreams
-Choose old John O'Dreams

 *Bill Caddick*